emilbratt/EDU/README.md

 <h3>About</h3>
 <pre>
-This repository contains assignments and other stuff related to education that I am working on.
+This repository contains assignments, projects and other stuff related to education.
 </pre>